rsdoiel/antenna/science_and_technology.md

 date: 2025-05-12, from: OS News

 The title is a lie.
 This isn&#8217;t brief at all.
 Picture the keypad of a telephone and calculator side by side.
 Can you see the subtle difference between the two without resorting to your smartphone?
 Don’t worry if you can’t recall the design.
 Most of us are so used to accepting the common interfaces that we tend to overlook the calculator’s inverted key sequence.
 A calculator has the 7–8–9 buttons at the top whereas a phone uses the 1–2–3 format.
 Subtle, but puzzling since they serve the same functional goal — input numbers.
 There’s no logical reason for the inversion if a user operates the interface in the same way.
 Common sense suggests the reason should be technological constraints.
 Maybe it’s due to a patent battle between the inventors.
 Some people may theorize it’s ergonomics.
 With no clear explanation, I knew history and the evolution of these devices would provide the answer.
 Which device was invented first?
 Which keypad influenced the other?
 Most importantly, who invented the keypad in the first place? ↫ Francesco Bertelli and Manoel do Amara Sometimes, you come across articles that are one-of-a-kind, and this is one of them.
 Very few people would go to this length to document such a particular thing most people find utterly insignificant, but luckily for us, Francesco Bertelli and Manoel do Amara went all the way with this one.
 If you want to know anything about the history of the numerical pad and its possibly layouts, this is the place to go.
 What I&#8217;ve always found fascinating about numerical pads is how effortless the brain can switch between the two most common layouts without really batting an eye.
-Both layouts seem to ingrained in my brain that it feels like there&#8217;s barely any context-switching involved, and my fingers just effortlessly flow to the correct numbers.
+Both layouts seem so ingrained in my brain that it feels like there&#8217;s barely any context-switching involved, and my fingers just effortlessly flow to the correct numbers.
 Considering numbers tend to confuse me, I wouldn&#8217;t have been at all surprised to find myself having issues switching between the two layouts.
-What makes this even more interesting is when I consider the number row on the keyboard &#8211; you know 1 through 0 &#8211; because there I do tend to have a lot of issues finding the right numbers.
+What makes this even more interesting is when I consider the number row on the keyboard &#8211; you know, 1 through 0 &#8211; because there I do tend to have a lot of issues finding the right numbers.
 I don&#8217;t mean it takes seconds or anything like that, but I definitely experience more hiccups working with the number row than with a numerical keypad of either layout.

 <br>